-Cold sores are caused by certain strains of the herpes simplex virus (HSV).
-HSV type-1 is the strain that usually causes cold sores and is closely related to HSV type-2, which is the strain that usually causes genital herpes.
-However, either strain of HSV can cause blisters on and around the mouth or on the genitals.
+Cold sores are caused by certain strains of the herpes simplex virus (HSV) which can cause blisters on and around the mouth, or on the genitals.

 They are most contagious when fluid is seeping from the blisters, but the virus can be transmitted to another person even when the blisters are too small to see.
-Transmission occurs through close contact, including kissing and sharing of eating utensils, razors, and towels.
-Also, oral sex can spread HSV type-1 to the genitals and HSV type-2 to the lips.
+Transmission occurs through close contact, including sex, kissing and sharing of eating utensils, razors, and towels.

 Most people are first exposed to the virus at a young age after close contact with a person who has a cold sore.
 The infection is permanent.
 Following the first episode of herpes infection, the virus lies inactive (dormant) inside nerves in the skin.
 It causes no symptoms most of the time but in some people the virus is periodically reactivated, and a cold sore re-emerges.